Sumigaki Japanese Charcoal Toothpaste is made in Japan and designed to whiten your teeth, reduce mouth odor, and protect you from plaque and cavities.

 6.)
 How does Sumigaki toothpaste taste?

-Sumigaki Japanese Charcoal Toothpaste has a unique herbal-mint flavour.
+Sumigaki Japanese Charcoal Toothpaste has a unique herbal-mint flavor.
 This above all leaves your mouth feeling fresh and clean.
 It makes a great alternative for those who are averse to conventional mint.

 7.)
 Is there something better?